-TRACOM’s Dr. Natalie Wolfson is featured on Industry Week as the author of an article discussing critical techniques that all leaders should bestow upon their staff.
+A member of TRACOM’s Learning and Development team is featured on Industry Week as the author of an article discussing critical techniques that all leaders should bestow upon their staff.

-According to Dr. Wolfson, “Business owners and leaders can help their employees both to create positive change (what we call agility) and respond productively to change forced upon them (resiliency).”
+According to the article, “Business owners and leaders can help their employees both to create positive change (what we call agility) and respond productively to change forced upon them (resiliency).”
 Click here to learn more.

 Click here to read the full article and gain more insights in how to encourage resiliency and agility among your staff.